hyosung11/Launch-School/journal.md

 14:49 I finished Anki cards for JS100 - JavaScript Basics > Loops.
 I feel tired and want to take a short nap and skip the study session with Laurent.
 I will check Slack and see if he messaged me back.

+15:19 Feeling tired.
+This the low energy part of the day.
+I just saw Kristy walk by with her dog.

+15:22 My lower back feels tight right now.

+16:43 Took a break and ordered some chalk for kettlebells and looked at soccer cleats but didn't purchase any.
+I also took a short nap on the couch while SungOh watched "Unspeakable" on youtube.com.

+17:24 Finished making Anki cards from Lesson 1 Quiz 1 questions.

+19:41 I vacuumed the entire house and it took more than 30 minutes.
+Checking messages and email.
+Children's bedtime now.

+20:19 Kids in bed.
+I finished my chapter of *Learn Like a Pro*.

+20:56 End study for today.
+Ready to resume at JS100 - JavaScript Basics > Conditionals > 4.
+Check the Weather, Part 1.